schemathesis/harfile/README.md

 ## License

 The code in this project is licensed under [MIT license](https://opensource.org/licenses/MIT).
-By contributing to `python-har`, you agree that your contributions will be licensed under its MIT license.
+By contributing to `harfile`, you agree that your contributions will be licensed under its MIT license.